ClimateFeedback/press-plugin/README.md

 # press-plugin
-A press plugin for the Climate Feedback Wordpress
+A press plugin for the Science Feedback Wordpress